ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 The current height is required for tx building, the transaction fee is to be decided by the front-end implementor when the action method is used, the `ergs_box_for_fee` is a wrapped `ErgoBox` which is used to pay for the fee for the transaction, and the user's address is required to send change back to the user.
 These are the minimum arguments required for the majority of actions you will ever write.

 Furthermore, in our current scenario, we also have the `ergs_box_for_bounty` and `bounty_amount_in_nano_ergs` input arguments.
-In the front-end the user will provide the amount of nanoErgs they want to submit as a bounty to the dApp, and the front-end implementation must find an input `ErgsBox` with sufficient nanoErgs to cover the bounty amount which is owned by the user.
+In the front-end the user will provide the amount of nanoErgs they want to submit as a bounty, and the front-end implementation for our headless dApp must find an input `ErgsBox` with sufficient nanoErgs to cover the bounty amount which is owned by the user.

 This is actually a lot simpler than it all may sound thanks to the HDF implementing a number of key helper methods on top of `SpecifiedBox`s (an `ErgsBox` being one of the already implemented `SpecifiedBox`es by the HDF) for acquiring UTXOs easily.
-This will all be tackled in a future tutorial once we are working on building a front-end for our dApp.
+This will all be tackled in a future tutorial once we are working on building a front-end for our headless dApp.

 Next let's write the basic scaffolding for creating our `UnsignedTransaction` that we are returning in our method: